jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 NodeType
 ========

-This section shows the NodeType structure, which is used for defining node types for 3D rigid bodies.
+The enumeration type  NodeType is used for defining node types for 3D rigid bodies.